Qwertic/crrl/README.md

 ## Features

-- Fetch `.cursorrules` files from a specific GitHub repository (qwertic/cursorrules)[https://github.com/Qwertic/cursorrules]
+- Fetch `.cursorrules` files from a specific [GitHub repository](https://github.com/Qwertic/cursorrules) that seerves as a remote storage for cursor rules
 - Download `.cursorrules` files from a remote URL
 - Interactive directory selection when fetching from the GitHub repository
 - Save `.cursorrules` files to a specified local directory